rancher/rancher.github.io/rancher/v1.2/en/cattle/adding-load-balancers/index.md

 #### Port rules

 Port rules are defined in the `rancher-compose.yml`.
 Since port rules are defined individually, there may be multiple port rules defined for the same service.
 By default, Rancher will prioritize these port rules based on a specific priority ordering.
-If you would like to change the ordering of the prioritization, you can also set specific [priority](#priority) order of the rules.
+If you would like to change the ordering of the prioritization, you can also set a specific [priority](#priority) order of the rules.

+#### Default Priority Order

 1. Hostname with no wildcards and URL
 2. Hostname with no wildcards